NEM Plan Compensation and Billing

 Understanding the NEM Plan

-NEM is a special rate plan for interconnected solar and renewable generation customers.
+NEM is a special rate plan for solar and renewable generation customers who were interconnecte before July 31, 2017.

-By law, NEM is available to all new renewable self-generation customers until the total installed capacity is equal to a capacity value of 5% of aggregate customer demand.
-Alameda Municipal Power reached its cap for the net energy metering (NEM) compensation plan on May 31, 2017.
+By law, NEM was available to all new renewable self-generation customers until the total installed capacity was equal to a capacity value of 5% of aggregate customer demand.
+AMP’s NEM capacity value now surpasses AMP’s cap of 3.6 megawatts (MW).

 Existing NEM customers stay in the plan for 20 years from their interconnect date.
 For detailed information, please refer to the NEM Rider.